brentvollebregt/nitratine.net/README.md

     - Github card of your profile
     - Optional: 300x250 ad

-## Usage
+## Running the Site Locally
 1. Install Python
 2. Install Flask (```pip install Flask```)
-3. Run server.py to make sure data.json generates
+3. Run server.py
-4. Edit data.json
-    - site_location: only needed for robots.txt (e.g. "http://nitratine.pythonanywhere.com")
+4. Go to /admin
+    - Set variables on this page and change options
-    - administration: username and password for logging in at /admin
+    - Set username and password using "Raw JSON" if needed
-    - extra_header_info: A place to stick things like google analytics and verification tokens
-    - descriptions: Edit descriptions of the six major pages (descriptions for articles can be defined in the article itself or use the "description" variable passed to the Jinja template.

 ### Articles
 Articles will be searched for in articles/ which will be in the same directory as server.py.
 They then need to follow a format to be detected on startup.